grzegorzdec/midrive-test/exercises/android.md

 - Store those lessons in Realm.
 - Display all the lessons in a sensible format which shows the start date, start time, duration and status of the lesson.
 - Add some style to this screen using your previous experience and creativity to guide you.
 There is a `colors.xml` file which contains all the Midrive style colours.
-- Pull to refresh on the list of lessons
+- Add pull to refresh on the list of lessons
 - Split the lessons into `Previous` and `Upcoming`

 ### Bonus